matthew-brett/barts-setup/barts_setup.md

     * Go to System Preferences, _turn on WiFi_.
 * If WIRED:
     * Go to System Preferences on IPAD, _turn off WiFi_.
-    * Plug USB-A to Ethernet adapter into USB-C HUB.
+    * Plug Ethernet cable into USB-C HUB.
-    * Plug Ethernet cable into Ethernet adapter.
     * Plug other end of the Ethernet cable into the ETHERNET HUB.
 * Start Switcher Studio application.
 You should not need to log in, but if you do have to log in, see username and password in the blue book.